5 Must Try Facebook Ad Retargeting Strategies to Boost Conversion

 Challenges of Facebook Retargeting

-The idea of Facebook retargeting is fairly simple but when you immerse your self in the actual planning of the campaign, you will see that it’s success is dependent upon far more complex parameters.
+The idea of Facebook retargeting is fairly simple but when you immerse your self in the actual planning of the campaign, you will see that it’s a success is dependent upon far more complex parameters.
 A couple of the crucial ones include setting website custom audiences to the last 30 days of visitors and failing to consider the particular buying and lead acquisition patterns for the individual brand.

 Choosing the right time period of the audience which visited your website plays a crucial role in determining the conversion rate.
-Understanding the client acquisition patterns for your business will help you determine the type, nature and period your retargeting campaign.
+Understanding the client acquisition patterns for your business will help you determine the type, nature, and period of your retargeting campaign.
 For example, If you find that most of your customers tend to convert within a few days of visiting your website, then you would be paying for 30 days worth of Facebook impressions that are no longer relevant.